dawidwozny/dawidwozny.github.io/_posts/2025-03-10-sharepoint-unatended-access.md

 ## Testing - delegated credentials flow
-This something what we could do in the begining  and it is not so exciting but always start with something simple and working, then gradually add complexity.
+This something what we could do in the begining because when were using mgc we actually used 'delegated credentials flow' This is not so exciting but I always start with something simple and working, then gradually add complexity.

 ### Copy file from Sharepoint
 Upload some file to Sharpoint manually.
 Find it's id using `mgc drives items children list` command and then download.